johnny-shaman/sign/documents/en-us/specification/A_Operator_Table.md

 | 25 | `\t` | prefix | indent | Indent | Indented block construction |

 ※Conditional branching is only represented by match_case expressions using function block syntax.
+※When you want to perform function composition with right associativity, use parentheses to make it explicit.

 ## Special Symbols